Parametric decay of Alfv\'enic wave packets in nonperiodic low-beta plasmas: Results

 which explicitly associates the residual packet size with the plasma beta and wave amplitude.
 Notice a difference of $\sqrt{2}$ in wave amplitude when applying Sagdeev \& Galeev's scaling who studied linearly polarized AWs.
 We have verified Equation~(\ref{eq:residual_scaling_beta_b}) by arranging all simulation data in the combined axis $\beta/(\delta B/B_0)^2$ as displayed in Figure~\ref{fig:residual_scaling}(c).
 It is seen that they follow the linear scaling reasonably well, especially when the uncertainty in the coefficient of Equation~(\ref{eq:residual_scaling_beta_b}) is considered (the shaded area).
-The $\beta=0.1$ cases are slightly off, confirming the applicability of Equation~(\ref{eq:residual_scaling_beta_b}) to only the low-beta limit.
-In addition, high-amplitude cases typically involve broad mode bandwidths and spiky modulations of the wave envelope, making identification of the residual state more difficult; their detailed effects on long-term AW dynamics need more refined studies in the future.
+The $\beta>0.1$ cases (i.e., the open points) are off, confirming the applicability of Equation~(\ref{eq:residual_scaling_beta_b}) to only the low-beta limit.
+In addition, high-amplitude cases typically involve broad mode bandwidths and spiky modulations of the wave envelope, making identification of the residual state more difficult.